Error Analysis of Discrete Flow with Generator Matching

 \section{Introduction}

 Discrete diffusion models have achieved significant progress in large language models \citep{nie2025large,zhu2025llada,zhao2025d1,yang2025mmada}.
 By learning the time reversal of the noising process of a continuous-time Markov chain (CTMC), the models transform a simple distribution (e.g., uniform \citep{hoogeboom2021argmax,lou2023discrete} and masked \citep{ou2024your,shi2024simplified,sahoo2024simple}) that is easy to sample to the data distribution that has discrete structures.
-Discrete flow models \cite{campbell2024generative,gat2024discrete,shaul2024flow} provides a flexible framework for learning generating transition rate analogous to continuous flow matching \citep{albergo2022building,liu2022flow,lipman2022flow}, offering a more comprehensive family of probability paths.
+Discrete flow models \cite{campbell2024generative,gat2024discrete,shaul2024flow} provide a flexible framework for learning generating transition rate analogous to continuous flow matching \citep{albergo2022building,liu2022flow,lipman2022flow}.